yhlabsai-tech/Heritiers-Berthelot/journal/README.md

 Association: préfecture filing (Rayane), town hall contact (Elyes), first social media accounts.

 What this gives the association: [à valider avec toi — je te propose une piste, dis-moi si tu gardes] a hardened structuring prompt and a documented Conda incident mean the meeting-minutes pipeline survives external meddling without losing a session's worth of transcripts, right as the event-planning cadence picks up and the team starts generating more minutes to process.

+# 2026-08-11 — Bureau formalized, and the platform's Phase 0 is done

+## What I did

+Two fronts moved today: the association's governance structure got its first formal shape, and the web platform went from "not started" to a working Supabase backend with a real schema.

+**Association:**

+- Enzo laid out the full bureau structure on WhatsApp: Président (Romain Very), two Vice-Présidents (Rayane Saalaoui, Enzo Pruvost-A), Trésorier (Lucas Corte), and three Secrétaires Généraux, one per pôle — tutorat/ mentorat (Elyes Bahnis), application (me), and événementiel (Alexandre Pithon-Laumônier).
+Each pôle other than the application one is structured as a committee: one SG plus three "responsables de pôle" who sit under them but outside the bureau itself.
+The événementiel pôle got its three responsables named on the spot: Karla, Dorothée, Éléa.
+- Event date narrowed down: August 29 proposed as a target, pending an availability check across the team before it's locked.
+- Logo finished by Alexandre and delivered as a ZIP (building-only version + full logo).
+Instagram and LinkedIn account creation is now unblocked for tomorrow; Thamma/Tercero will redirect alumni toward them once they're up.
+- Flagged what I'll need next for the app: a merged directory of contacts — what Arthur already collected, what we already have, and what's still missing — plus alumni emails and current P1/P2 students added to that same directory, since it will double as the seed data for account creation.

+**Platform (Next.js + Supabase) — Phase 0:**

+- Created the Supabase project (Paris region), initialized a private `heritiers-berthelot-app` repo in Next.js 16, pushed it to GitHub, and linked the Supabase CLI to the project.
+- Wrote and applied the initial migration: 9 tables, RLS enabled on all of them, 7 custom types, 4 functions, 2 triggers (profile creation on signup, and a lock trigger), 26 RLS policies, and an `avatars` storage bucket.
+- Hit three real incidents in the process — an empty migration pushed by mistake, a `supabase migration repair` to fix the resulting history mismatch, and a SQL string-escaping bug (double quotes where the file needed doubled single quotes, e.g. in `Côte d''Ivoire`).
+All three resolved; `supabase db push` now reports the remote database up to date.
+- Generated the TypeScript types from the live schema (`lib/types/database.ts`, 534 lines) and confirmed a known column (`statut_parcours`) resolves correctly — proof the generated types match the real schema, not a stale draft.
+- Committed and pushed: `supabase/` and `lib/types/` are now in Git, not just applied to the remote database.

+## What I decided (and why)

+- **Every file edit is a full regeneration, never a partial patch.** I'd been sending partial SQL edits while also asking for full files elsewhere — inconsistent, and it's exactly how a copy-paste lands in the wrong place in an editor.
+One rule from now on: any change to a file means the whole file gets regenerated, destination stated first.
+- **Registration stays open to everyone in v1; the validation mechanic is built but dormant.** Gating signups behind manual approval would slow down exactly the alumni-outreach push happening on WhatsApp right now.
+  The validation logic exists in the schema so it can be switched on later without a migration, but it isn't enforced yet.
+- **Progression status and filière choice are separate fields, not one.**
+  Conflating "where someone is in the program" with "which track they picked" would have made the RLS policies and the profile logic depend on a single column doing two jobs — splitting them now avoids a schema change later once real data exists.
+- **No agent team on this project until I can read an RLS policy myself.**
+  It would be faster to let an agent generate and apply policies autonomously, but a wrong RLS policy silently leaks or blocks data with no error message.
+I'm keeping this manual, migration-by-migration, until I trust my own review of what each policy actually does.
+- **Committee structure for every pôle except application.** Application stays a single SG (me) for now rather than a three-person committee — the pôle is technical, not coordination-heavy, and adding responsables before there's a codebase to split work on would create roles without real tasks.

+## What's next

+**Association:**

+- Confirm the event date (currently August 29, pending availabilities) and finish assigning event-day responsibilities.
+- Get Instagram and LinkedIn live tomorrow; send the "accounts are ready" mail to Thamma/Tercero so alumni get redirected.
+- Build the merged contacts directory (Arthur's data + what we have + what's missing), and collect P1/P2 emails to seed it.

+**Platform:**

+- Environment variables and the Supabase client (`lib/supabase/`).
+- Authentication: signup, login, profile page — this is the start of Phase 1.
+- Non-code task, can happen between sessions: write the membership form's line collecting email + directory consent, since it gates everything downstream (the directory, the accounts, the outreach).
+- Write up the migration incidents (empty push, repair, SQL escaping) in detail somewhere — they're the kind of mistake worth documenting exactly because they're the ones everyone hits once.